dhalpern13/dhalpern13.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in the [EconCS group](https://econcs.seas.harvard.edu) at [Harvard University](https://www.seas.harvard.edu).
-I am very fortunate to be advised by [Ariel Procaccia](http://procaccia.info) and supported by an NSF Graduate Research Fellowship.
+I am very fortunate to be advised by [Ariel Procaccia](http://procaccia.info) and supported by an NSF Graduate Research Fellowship and a Siebel Scholarship.
 My research interests lie at the intersection of theoretical computer science and economics, particularly in fair division and computational social choice.
 Before joining Harvard, I completed an undergraduate degree in computer science at the [University of Toronto](https://www.utoronto.ca), where I had the great pleasure of working with [Nisarg Shah](http://www.cs.toronto.edu/~nisarg/index.html).

 **I am on the 2024-2025 academic job market!
 Please feel free to reach out.**